Silicon Valley’s psychedelic wonder drug is almost here

 Eventually, Glick cofounded his own drug company, Savant Health and Wellness Partners.
 Through this organization, 18-MC was able to land a National Institute on Drug Abuse grant in 2013 for just over $6.5 million that would take the compound through human safety trials.

-As far as Glick can tell from the initial results, 18-MC does not have hallucinatory or heart affects.
+As far as Glick can tell from the initial results, 18-MC does not have hallucinatory or heart effects.
 It is also unique in how it regulates the part of the brain involved in addictive behavior.
 Addictive drugs like alcohol or cocaine cause the brain to release a surge of the feel-good chemical dopamine.
 Rather than attacking the dopamine system itself, 18-MC leverages a different set of neural pathways to indirectly modulate dopamine release.
 “That’s why I think it works on multiple drugs, because it’s not focused on a specific action in the dopamine pathway,” Glick says.

 Stan Glick